 • Heat the olive oil in a large skillet over medium-high heat.
 Add the garlic and cook until fragrant, about a minute or two.

-1 tablespoon olive oil, 3 garlic cloves
+1 tbsp olive oil, 3 garlic cloves

 • Add the spinach and cook, stirring occasionally, for about 4 minutes until the leaves start to wilt.
 Remove from the heat and let the spinach cool.